Digital societies research group

-- The political economic, social and cultural aspects of ‘big’ and open data, with a current focus on social media, health and research data
+- The socio-cultural and political economic aspects of data and algorithms with a current focus on education, scientific, cultural, health, climate and research data

 - Socio-material dynamics of data journeys and data friction

-- Cultures of data science practice, particularly their affective aspects
+- Cultures of data science practice, including values, beliefs and emotions

 - Self tracking citizen cultures and issues around privacy, preservation etc